-III.
-Schedule of the District's Proportionate Share of the OPEB Liability
+- III.
+Schedule of the District's Proportionate Share of the OPEB Liability - A. Changes to assumptions or other inputs

 B. Changes of benefit term

 C. Changes of size or composition of population covered by terms

 Carbondale Community School operated by COMPASS...for Lifelong Discovery Notes to the Required Supplementary Information June 30, 2019 (continued)